SNOmad1/Cardinal-Project/README.md

 - **Offline first**
   - Building on the modern old school approach, Cardinal apps are all designed around never having internet access.
 The UI shouldn't feel lacking just because the user doesn't want to download hundreds of artist images or album covers.

-## Early Access Limitations
+## Early Access Considerations

-There are currently a few limitations keeping Cardinal in early access.
+Cardinal apps are early access software, and as such, are subject to breaking changes.
+There is an effort to ensure that changes impact users as little as possible, however, expect to have to reset your server database before the stable v1.0.0 release.
+Fortunately, the process to do so is literally just 1 button.

-- Local Area Network only.
+Additionally, apps are Local Area Network only for now.
 Client apps must be on the same LAN as the server app.
-- Linux releases.
+Internet playback is on the (roadmap)[#roadmap], and may be fast-tracked depending on user demand.

 ## Contributing